 Step 6 – Choose a logical Ad Set name

-This may seem like a small detail, but the way your ad sets are named is extremely important.
+The way your ad sets are named is extremely important.
 Using a random, meaningless name will make it harder for you to manage and differentiate your adverts and see which ones are performing well.

 This could represent a mobile-focused video ad, targeting users in Australia aged between 18 and 24.